What is Radon Testing? Part 1

 In collaboration with different territories and provinces, Health Canada has prepared a guideline for indoor radon level concentrations.

 According to the current guidelines, the radon in indoor air for homes in Canada can be a maximum of 200 becquerels per cubic meter (200 Bq/m3).
 This recommendation tells Canadians when they should take corrective steps to lower their radon levels.
 You can contact Great West Radon to fix radon-related issues at your home.
+Please note that these levels are a maximum allowable level and not necessarily considered a safe level for long term lung cancer risk.

 According to WHO guidelines, radon levels above 100 Bq/m3 need attention as this is the point at which a significant increase of risk begins.
-They prove dangerous for young children and smokers because their lungs are more susceptible to DNA level damage.
+They prove more dangerous for young children and smokers because their lungs are more susceptible to DNA level damage.

 The Short-Term Radon Test

 Ever think of putting your health at risk just by staying at home?
 Radon, a carcinogenic gas, may be doing precisely that.
-Radon gas is radioactive, it is colourless and odourless.
+Radon gas is radioactive, colourless and odourless.
 Therefore radon-specific testing is the only method to find out if you are in danger.

 Need of Short-term Radon Testing